AlexandreDecan/sismic/README.rst

 - A design-by-contract approach for statecharts
 - A unit testing framework for statecharts, including generation of test scenarios

-Sismic provides full support for the majority of the UML 2 statechart concepts:

-- simple states, composite states, orthogonal (parallel) states, initial and final states, shallow and deep history states
-- state transitions, guarded transitions, automatic (eventless) transitions, internal transitions
-- statechart variables and their initialisation
-- state entry and exit actions, transition actions
-- internal and external events, parametrized events, timed events

-In addition to this, contracts can be specified to express invariants, pre- and postconditions on states, transitions and the statechart itself.

-The Sismic library is written in a modular way:

-- The semantics of the statechart interpreter is based on the specification of the SCXML semantics (with a few exceptions), and can be easily tuned to other semantics.
-- While currently, contracts, guards and actions are expressed in Python, this support can be easily extended to other languages.

 Installation
 ------------